John Turner: 1988 federal election

 When the election was called for November 21, 1988, the Liberals had some early struggles, notably during one day in Montreal where 3 different costs were given for the proposed Liberal daycare program.
 The campaign was also hampered by a Canadian Broadcasting Corporation report that stated there was a movement in the backroom to replace Turner with Chrétien.

 Turner campaigned rallying support against the proposed FTA, an agreement that he said would lead to the abandonment of Canada's political sovereignty to the United States.
 His performance in the debate and his attacks on Mulroney and the FTA, where he accused the Progressive Conservative Prime Minister of selling Canada out with one signature of a pen, raised his poll numbers, and soon the Liberals were hoping for a majority.
-This prompted the Progressive Conservatives to stop the relatively calm campaign they had been running, and go with Allan Gregg's suggestion of "bombing the bridge" that joined anti-FTA voters and the Liberals; Turner's backbone.
+This prompted the Progressive Conservatives to stop the relatively calm campaign they had been running, and follow Allan Gregg's suggestion of "bombing the bridge" that joined anti-FTA voters and the Liberals, Turner's credibility.
 The ads focused on Turner's leadership struggles, and combined with over $6 million in pro-FTA ads, stopped Turner's momentum.
 Also not helping the Liberals was that the NDP had opposed the FTA as well (though not as vocally); this likely resulted in vote-splitting between the opposition parties.
 Although most Canadians voted for parties opposed to free trade, the Tories were returned with a majority government, and implemented the deal.

 The Liberals more than doubled their representation to 83 seats, and kept their role as the Official Opposition; the NDP had also made gains but finished a distant third with 43 seats.
 The Progressive Conservatives won a reduced majority government with 169 seats.

 The election loss seemed to confirm Turner's fate; he announced he was standing down from the party leadership in May 1989, officially resigning in June 1990.
 Turner resigned as Official Opposition leader, while still holding the Liberal leadership, so Herb Gray became the caucus leader in the interim.
 Chrétien won that year's leadership convention over Paul Martin.
 Although not officially endorsed by Turner himself, Martin was widely the favourite of Turner's supporters.

 Turner continued to represent Vancouver Quadra in the House of Commons before retiring from politics in the 1993 election.